ccp5UK/dl-poly/source/README.txt

 If the parallel OS environment, one is compiling on, is not fully F90 compatible then the `Use mpi' entry in the `comms_module.f90' file may be interpreted as erroneous.
-This is easily overcome by commenting out the `Use mpi' line and uncommenting the "Include 'mpif.h'" one situated immediately after the `Implicit None' line.
+This is easily overcome by commenting out the `Use mpi' line and uncommenting the `Include 'mpif.h'' one situated immediately after the `Implicit None' line.

-If there is an `entry' in the Makefile for the particular combination of architecture, compiler & MPI implementation, then the user may instantiate the compilation by:
+If there is an `entry' in the Makefile for the particular combination of architecture, compiler & MPI implementation, then the user may instantiate the compilation by issuing at the command line:

-"make `entry'"
+   make `entry'

+and then pressing <Enter>.

 Usually the one named `hpc' is suitable for the majority of platforms.
 To find out the keywords for all available entries within the Makefile
 issue:

-"make"
+   make

-and then examine the file for any of the keywords reported.
-If there is not a suitable entry then the user should advise with a computer scientist or the administrator of the particular machine.
+press <Enter> and then examine the Makefile entries corresponding to the keywords reported.
+If there is not a suitable entry then you should seek advice from a computer scientist or the support staff of the particular machine (HPC service).

 The necessary components for the source compilation are:
   (1) a FORTRAN90 + TR15581 compliant compiler (if the full PATH to it